Elasticity and Plasticity

 By finishing the course, the student will know fundamental equation of elasticity describing the linear behavior of element.
 Student will be able to use virtual work principle for solving simple elasticity tasks.
 Student familiarize with Ritz method.
 Student is able to motel the structure as 2-D elasticity task (plane stress, deformation) and knows plate theory.
 Marginally have cognizance of shell theory.
 Student knows FEM principles and fundamentals of single type finite element derivation.
 Knowledge of Finite Element Method (FEM) is sufficient for understanding and usage programs based on FEM in practice.

 Diagrams of internal forces on a beam, the meaning of the quantities: stress, strain and displacement, Hook’s law, equilibrium conditions for a beam, physical and geometrical equations for a beam.
+Stress states of beam and combinations thereof.
+Statically indeterminate beams systems and force and displacement methods of solution.
+The matrix notation of solutions.

 Recommended optional programme components